User authentication against Kerio Connect fails

 Problem: MailStore connects to the Kerio IMAP server via IMAP-TLS or IMAP-SSL and the Kerio IMAP server is using a certificate that is not trusted by MailStore.
 The connection to the IMAP server cannot be established and the provided credentials cannot be verified.

-Solution: Replace the certificate used by Kerio with a certificate that is trusted by MailStore or enable the option Ignore SSL Warnings in the directory services Authentication section.
+Solution: Replace the certificate used by Kerio with a certificate that is trusted by MailStore or enable the option Accept all certificates in the directory services Authentication section.